alyssakalbus/DWD-API/README.md

-# Dynamic Web Development Week 3 - WIP
+# Dynamic Web Development Week 3

 Design and develop a dynamic web application.
 Connect an API, include an interactive element, and make it responsive to the screen size.